 Earth and Environmental Sciences

-We strive to support our students and faculty on the front lines of learning and research; to steward our planet, our community, our campus.
-To do this, the Department of Earth and Environmental Sciences needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, the Department of Earth and Environmental Sciences needs your support.